 Scratchers generally have several levels of prizes often ranging from a free ticket to a cash prize worth thousands of dollars or more.

-Online Lottery in the United States – State-by-State
+Online Lottery US – State-by-State

 As it stands, online lotteries are offered in several US states.
 Here are US state lotteries, which are or were offering any online options.